echiang73/Google_Books_Search/README.md

-# React.js Google Books Search API
+# React.js Google Books Search API :book::mag:

 This React-based Google Books Search app allows you search for books by keywords (authors, title, etc) and return the results from the Google Books API.
 The list of book results provides pertainent information and will allow you click on a link to view the Google Books website for that specific book, click on View button to view a sample preview of that book, as well as click on the can Save button to save the book to review or purchase later (in the saved books page).